 High electrical conductivity enables the Ag-hydrogel composite to deliver high direct current at low voltages.
-We first applied a constant voltage and monitored direct current over time for a printed Ag-hydrogel trace which became electrically conductive after the partial dehydration process (Supplementary Fig. 10a).
-Voltages were applied to give initial current values $(I_0)$ of 1, 2, 3 and 4 A, and the corresponding normalized resistance was also monitored over time (Fig. 2b).
-For lower currents ( $I_0 = 1$ or 2A), the resistance profiles are stable, which demonstrates the electrical stability of the Aghydrogel composite.
-The resistance gradually decreased when subjected to an initial current of 3 A. When initial direct current of 4 A was applied, we observed a substantial decrease of resistance within 10 min.
+We first applied a constant voltage and monitored direct current over time for a printed Aghydrogel trace which became electrically conductive after the partial dehydration process (Supplementary Figure 10a).
+Voltages were applied to give initial current values (I_0) of 1, 2, 3, and 4 A, and the corresponding normalized resistance was also monitored over time (Fig. 2b).
+For lower currents ($I_0 = 1$ or 2 A), the resistance profiles are stable, which demonstrates the electrical stability of the Ag-hydrogel.
+The resistance gradually decreased when subjected to an initial current of 3 A. When initial direct current of 4 A was applied, we observed a substantial decrease of resistance within 10 minutes.
 The decreased resistance saturated at the end of the test.
 We attribute this resistance decrease to further evaporation of water (beyond the intentional partial dehydration) between adjacent Ag flakes as the composite was heated by Joule heating at high current.

-Finite element analysis (FEA) of Joule heating at steady state and the long-term response to high current were compared.
-The results of simulation (Supplementary Fig. 10c-f) and long-term response to high current (Supplementary Fig. 11) show that the maximum temperature exceeds the boiling point of water (100 °C) when the composite is subjected to an electrical power with an initial current of 3 A or 4 A. This localized high temperature causes bubbles (Supplementary Fig. 12g-l) near the Ag-hydrogel trace and can result in thermal degradation of the hydrogel at 4A (that is, discolouration of the hydrogel as shown in Supplementary Figs. 12j-l and 13).
-In contrast, Ag-hydrogel traces subjected to lower electrical currents ( $I_0 = 1$ A and 2 A) retain their original appearance (for example, minimal bubbles and no discolouration) due to the lower localized temperature (<100 °C, Supplementary Figs. 10c,d and 11c,d).
-We further investigated the long-term response of the Aghydrogel composite to direct current while underwater.
-The results in Supplementary Fig. 14 show that the Ag-hydrogel composite can maintain high electrical conductivity in an aqueous environment during long-term usage (Supplementary Discussion 2).
+Finite element analysis (FEA) of Joule heating at steady-state and the long-term response to high current were compared.
+The results of simulation (Supplementary Figure 10c-f) and long-term response to high current (Supplementary Figure 11) show that the maximum temperature exceeds the boiling point of water (100 °C) when the composite is subjected to an electrical power with an initial current of 3 A and 4 A. This localized high temperature produces bubbles (Supplementary Figure 12g-l) near the Ag-hydrogel trace and can result in thermal degradation of the hydrogel at 4 A (i.e., the discoloration of the hydrogel as shown in Supplementary Figure 12j-l and Supplementary Figure 13).
+In contrast, Ag-hydrogel traces subjected to lower electrical currents ($I_0 = 1$ and 2 A) retain their original appearance (e.g., minimal bubbles and no discoloration) due to the lower localized temperature (<100 °C, Supplementary Figure 10c-d and 11c-d).
+We further investigated the long-term response of the Ag-hydrogel composite to direct current while underwater.
+The results in Supplementary Figure 14 show that the Ag-hydrogel can maintain high electrical conductivity in an aqueous environment during long-term usage (Supplementary Discussion 2).
 These results demonstrate the potential of the Ag-hydrogel composite as a power line for applications in digital electronics that require high direct current and can retain functionality in various environments.

 To be mechanically compatible with soft biological tissues, the Ag-hydrogel composite must be highly compliant and deformable.
 The stress-strain characteristics were evaluated using an Instron 5969 materials testing machine (Fig. 2c).
-We calculated the effective elastic modulus (Fig. 2c inset) by adopting the hyperelastic constitutive model for a two-parameter Ogden solid and performing a statistical fit ( $R^2 = 0.95$ ).
-The 5 vol% Ag-hydrogel composite has a modulus of 5-6kPa after performing partial dehydration (Supplementary Fig. 15), while the unfilled PAAm-alginate hydrogel's modulus is about 3-4 kPa.
-As observed with other conductive composites, the introduction of metallic fillers into a soft matrix typically results in a composite with a Young's modulus higher than that of an unfilled matrix.
-However, since the Ag content is kept low by controlling assembly through the partial dehydration, the Aghydrogel composite has tissue-like softness and minimal hysteresis between mechanical loading and unloading.
+We calculated the effective elastic modulus (Fig. 2c inset) by adopting the hyperelastic constitutive model for a 2-parameter Ogden solid46 and performing a statistical fit (R-squared = 0.95).
+The 5 vol% Ag-hydrogel composite has a modulus of 5-6 kPa after performing partial dehydration (Supplementary Figure 15), while the unfilled PAAm-alginate hydrogel's modulus is about 3-4 kPa.
+As observed with other conductive composites^{16,40}, the introduction of metallic fillers into a soft matrix typically results in a composite with higher Young's modulus than that of an unfilled matrix.
+However, since the Ag content is kept low by controlling assembly through the partial dehydration, the Ag-hydrogel composite has tissue-like softness and minimal hysteresis between mechanical loading and unloading.